robbintt/outlines/references/spacemacs.md

   - The emacs-plus package is apparently the recommended package by spacemacs, no idea why...
 12. Store undo history between sessions for all edited files.
   - manage branching undo history better? may just need training...
+13. Esc (1/2 second pause or less) followed by a key is a meta-key leader... need it to be dead key from now on
+14. C-c should exit insert mode

 # Needs Deeper Research